Patricia Bath: Early life and education

+Parental influence

-Born in 1942, in Harlem, New York, Patricia Bath was the daughter of Rupert and Gladys Bath.
-Her father was an immigrant from Trinidad, a newspaper columnist, a merchant seaman and the first black man to work for the New York City Subway as a motorman.
-Her father inspired her love for culture and encouraged her to explore different cultures.
-Her mother was descended from African slaves and Cherokee Native Americans.
-Throughout her childhood, Bath was often told by her parents to "never settle for less than [her] best" and had been encouraged by their support of her education.
-Her mother, encouraging her dreams and love of science, had bought her her first chemistry set.
-By the time she had reached high school, Bath was already a National Science Foundation scholar.
+Throughout her childhood, Bath was often told by her parents to "never settle for less than [her] best" and was encouraged by their support of her education.
+Her mother, encouraging her dreams and love of science, had bought her first chemistry set when she was 12.
+By the time she had reached high school, Bath was already a National Science Foundation Scholar.
 This led to her cancer research earning a front-page feature in the New York Times.
-Patricia and her brother attended Charles Evans Hughes High School where both students excelled in science and math.
+Patricia and her brother attended Charles Evans Hughes High School, where both students excelled in science and math.

+Cancer research project

 Inspired by the French Nobel Peace Prize laureate Albert Schweitzer's work in medicine, Bath applied for and won a National Science Foundation Scholarship while attending high school; this led her to a research project at Yeshiva University and Harlem Hospital Center studying connections between cancer, nutrition, and stress.
-In this summer program, led by Rabbi Moses D. Tendler, Bath had studied the effects of streptomycin residue on bacteria.
-Through this, she was able to conclude that cancer, itself, was a catabolic disease and tumor growth was a symptom.
+In this summer program, led by Rabbi Moses D. Tendler, Bath studied the effects of streptomycin residue on bacteria.
+Through this, she was able to conclude that cancer itself was a catabolic disease and tumor growth was a symptom.
 She had also discovered a mathematical equation that could be used to predict cancer cell growth.
 The head of the research program realized the significance of her findings and published them in a scientific paper.
 Her discoveries were also shared at the International Fifth Congress of Nutrition in the fall of 1960.

-In 1960, at the age of eighteen years old, Bath won a "Merit Award" from Mademoiselle magazine for her contribution to the project.
+In 1960, at the age of eighteen, Bath won a Merit Award from Mademoiselle magazine for her contribution to the project.

 Bath received her Bachelor of Arts in chemistry from Manhattan's Hunter College in 1964.
-She then relocated to Washington, D.C. to attend Howard University College of Medicine.
+She then relocated to Washington, D.C., to attend Howard University College of Medicine.
 Her first year at Howard coincided with the Civil Rights Act of 1964.
 She co-founded the Student National Medical Association and became its first woman president in 1965.
 At Howard, she was awarded a Children's Bureau National Government Fellowship Award to do research in Belgrade, Yugoslavia, in the summer of 1967, where her research focused on pediatric surgery.
-The highlight of the award ceremony was the meeting of Earl Warren, chief justice of the United States Supreme Court, at the US Embassy in Belgrade.
+The highlight of the award ceremony was the meeting with Earl Warren, Chief Justice of the United States Supreme Court, at the U.S. Embassy in Belgrade.
 Bath graduated with honors from Howard University College of Medicine in 1968.
 She was awarded the Edwin Watson Prize for Excellence in Ophthalmology by her mentor, Lois A. Young.